 Like most states, we have a “continuous treatment rule,” under which, “if the treatment by the doctor is a continuing course and the patient’s disease or condition is of such a nature as to impose on the doctor a duty of continuing treatment and care, the statute [of limitations] does not commence running until treatment by the medical man for the particular disease or condition involved has terminated, unless during the course of treatment the patient learns or should reasonably have learned of the harm, in which case the statute runs from the time of knowledge, actual or constructive.”

 Victims are charged under the law with the responsibility to perform a diligent investigation.
-That investigation is intended to begin when the victim has knowledge of circumstances which ought to put a person of ordinary prudence on notice.
+That investigation should begin when the victim has knowledge of circumstances that ought to put a person of ordinary prudence on notice.
 So, as a matter of law, the victim has inquiry notice of an injury the moment she possesses the “knowledge of circumstances which ought to have put a person of ordinary prudence on inquiry” to investigate the cause of an injury.

 Too many lawyers and unrepresented victims take liberties with this rule and assume it is when they knew.
 It is not.
 The rule is when they should have started investigating to figure it out.